noong99/Cousework_FinanceAnalysis/README.md

-# stats507
+# Data Science and Analytics using Python
-This is coursework repo for University of Michigan STATS 507 Data Science and Analytics using Python.
+This is coursework repo for STATS Data Science and Analytics using Python.